Najwa Petersen and two of her co-accused have been found guilty of the December 2006 murder of her entertainer husband, Taliep.

 What happened when she led the robber to her son’s bedroom was likewise more consistent with an arranged attack than a real robbery.

 Desai said repeatedly there appeared to be no robbery-related reason for Taliep’s killing, because when the fatal shot was fired, she, her son and daughter-in-law were locked up in bedrooms, and Taliep was lying bound on the floor.
+He said Najwa had speculated that Taliep might have seen the face of one of the two men, but on her evidence they were both wearing balaclavas, so this was hardly likely.

 The judge said the first robber had locked her in a bedroom with her cellphone, and a Telkom phone was clearly visible on a pedestal next to the bed, either of which she could have used to call the police.

-This was not something an intelligent robber would have done, unless he knew the victim was cooperating.—Sapa
+This was not something an intelligent robber would have done, unless he knew the victim was cooperating. — Sapa